Syed ArhamSyed Arham(Author)

 Golf Solitaire

-The layout seems extremely simple, but remember that looks can be misleading.
-I thought that I only had to clear the Tableau by making sequences.
-But, I found out that there are limitations to reshuffling, making it get a place on this list.
-In addition, Aces and Kings are considered consecutive, which means that players can place an Ace on top of a King and vice versa!
+The layout seems simple, but remember that looks can be deceiving.
+I thought that I only had to clear the tableau by making sequences.
+But, I found out that there are limitations related to reshuffling.

 Tips to Win

-• In this game, empty Piles are essentially useless.
-Therefore, you should browse through the longer Piles to find additional cards.
+• In this game, empty piles are essentially useless.
+You should, therefore, browse through the longer piles to find additional cards.

 • Count and memorize rejected cards.
-Do not rush to remove cards in extended sequences.
-For example, if you discard all of the Three and Fives, the Fours may get trapped and unable to be disposed of.
+Don’t rush to remove cards in extended sequences.
+For example, if you discard all of the Three and Fives, the Fours might get trapped.

 • Maintain a consistent playing routine.
-The easiest method to become acquainted with the game flow is to play it frequently.
+The easiest way to become acquainted with the game flow is to play often.

 Clock Solitaire